 - 1. Grants Staff Review.
 Upon receipt by the Division: - Grants staff reviews applications for eligibility and completeness.
 If an application is found to be incomplete, the applicant will be notified of the identified deficiencies and will be given an opportunity to submit information or documentation to render the application complete.
 If the identified deficiencies are not corrected by the established deadline, the application will be declared ineligible.
 When applications are declared ineligible, applicants will be notified of their ineligibility. - Points for implementation of an Internet safety program are determined for competitive project applications.
 (See Section XI, Evaluation Criteria.) - 2.
-LSTA Panel Review Meeting.
-The panel makes funding recommendations on all grant applications submitted by eligible organizations.
-The LSTA Panel meeting is a public meeting.
+LSTA Application Review Meeting.
+The State Library Council serves as the review panel and makes funding recommendations on all grant applications submitted by eligible organizations.
+The application review will be held during a public meeting.
 The Division strongly encourages applicants to participate in the grant panel meeting, however, it is not required.
 Participation instructions will be emailed to applicants and posted on the Division's website.
 Participation can be in person or virtually.

-The total amount of funding that will be available for the LSTA Panel to award will be allocated by the Florida Legislature in the General Appropriations Act.
+The total amount of funding that will be available for the LSTA application awards will be allocated by the Florida Legislature in the General Appropriations Act.